microsoft/react-native-windows-samples/docs/native-modules-csharp-codegen.md

 ---
 id: native-modules-csharp-codegen
-title: Compile time code generaton for C#
+title: Compile time code generation for C#
 ---

 >**This documentation and the underlying platform code is a work in progress.**